 But take heart!
 These one pot pasta recipes are going to make your life so much easier!
 They are made in….ONE POT!
 Did you hear it?
 One pot!
 Won’t that make clean up so much easier?
 You are going to love it!
 The pasta cooks right in the sauce.

-Best Tips for making One Pot Pasta
+Best Pan for making One Pot Pasta

-You’ll need the right sized pan to make one pot pasta recipes.
-These recipes just won’t work in a pan that’s too small.
+Use the right sized pan.
+You’ll be cooking everything in one pot so it has to be big enough to accommodate all the ingredients, including quite a bit of liquid to cook the pasta.
+One pot pasta recipes just won’t work in a pan that’s too small.
 Your pasta will boil over and you’ll be cleaning up a big mess on your stove top.
-We sure don’t want that to happen!

 - Dutch oven – The Dutch oven (otherwise known as French oven) is such a workhorse in the kitchen!
 This is the perfect pot for these types of recipes.
 A bonus is that they’re often oven-safe, so if you want to broil the top to crisp up pasta or melt cheese, it can go straight from the stove to the oven.